delhitransit/delhitransit-android/README.md

 - After launch the app displays a map and search box to search the routes available between a source and destination stop.
 - After the search the results are displayed in a bottom sheet in which the user can further see the route plotting on the map for each bus.
 - User can mark some stops as favourites or most visited so that he/she doesn't need to type in the search.
-- On clicking a particular stop on the map displays the list of buses that will pass through that stop in upcoming time.
+- On clicking a particular stop on the map displays the list of buses that will pass through that stop in an upcoming time.

 ## Screenshots